The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Preliminaries

 Of course, the tangent field is uniquely defined only up to an $\cH^1$-null subset of $E$.
 That is, if we change the tangent field along a set that meets each $C^1$ curve in a set of $\cH^1$-measure zero, it is still a tangent field.

-In order to prove \Cref{theorem:translations} and also our other results, we fix a particular tangent field $x \mapsto \theta_x$ on $E$ as follows: first we fix a subset $E'\subset E$ of full $\cH^1$-measure and a cover of $E'$ by countably many $C^1$ curves $\{ \Gamma_i \}$.
-Next, for each $x \in E$, if all the curves $\Gamma_i$ that go through $x$ have the same tangent direction at that point, then we let $\theta_x \in \P^1$ be that direction.
-(This also defines the normal line $\nu_x$ at $x$.)
+In order to prove \Cref{theorem:translations} and also our other results, we fix a particular tangent field $x \mapsto \tilde\theta_x$ on $E$ as follows: first we fix a subset $E'\subset E$ of full $\cH^1$-measure and a cover of $E'$ by countably many $C^1$ curves $\{ \Gamma_i \}$.
+Next, for each $x \in E$, if all the curves $\Gamma_i$ that go through $x$ have the same tangent direction at that point, then we let $\tilde\theta_x \in \P^1$ be that direction.
+(This also defines the normal line $\tilde\nu_x$ at $x$.)

-Consider the set of those $x \in E$ where our $\theta_x,\nu_x$ either (1) are not defined, or (2) are defined but do not agree with the $\theta_x$, $\nu_x$ from the statements of our theorems.
+Consider the set of those $x \in E$ where our $\tilde\theta_x,\tilde\nu_x$ either (1) are not defined, or (2) are defined but do not agree with the $\theta_x$, $\nu_x$ from the statements of our theorems.
 This is a set of zero $\cH^1$-measure; hence we can ignore it by \Cref{remark:luzinrem} when we work with translations, and we will be able to ignore it by \Cref{lemma:luzin-rot} (below) when we work with rotations.
+Hence, for the remainder of this paper, we may assume that $\theta_x$ is the particular tangent field $\tilde\theta_x$ from the previous paragraph (and make the analogous assumption for $\nu_x$).